November 19, 2013

 For those of you who haven’t read the book (yet), The Silver Chair follows Eustace and his best friend Jill, who escape from the bullies at school through a strange door in the wall, which, for once, is unlocked.
 It leads to the open moor . . . or does it?
 Once again, Aslan has a task for the children, and Narnia needs them.
 Through dangers untold and caverns deep and dark, they pursue the quest that brings them face to face with the evil Witch.
 She must be defeated if Prince Rillian is to be saved.

 The Silver Chair is also the first book without the Kings and Queens of Old (Peter, Susan, Edmund, and Lucy), who were played by William Moseley, Anna Popplewell, Skandar Keynes and Georgie Henley.

 Are you a Narnia fan?
 Take our Chronicles of Narnia trivia quiz to test your knowledge on all things Narnia!
 Afterwards, you can check your answers here.
 In case you missed it, the STACKS’ very own Sonja went to the premiere of the last Chronicles of Narnia movie premiere in London–read all about her super-fun adventure.
-And don’t forget to check out these video interviews with Will Poulter (who plays Eustace Stubb) and Georgie Henley (who played Lucy).

 Are you excited for the new movie?
 Share your thoughts in the Comments section below!